Getting Information From The Other Side

 To learn more about discovery, read Rules 26 to 37 of the Justice Court Rules of Civil Procedure.
 Click to visit Justice Court Rules.

-The discovery process in district court can be more complicated that in justice court.
+The discovery process in district court can be more complicated than in justice court.

 If less than $50,000 is at issue in the case, it will be assigned to the district court’s mandatory arbitration program, with some exceptions.
 (NAR 3(a).)
 Once an arbitrator is assigned, the parties will meet with the arbitrator and discuss what discovery is needed.
 (NAR 11.)
 The arbitrator will typically issue an order outlining what discovery is allowed and setting important dates.